 Depending on how much time you’ll have there, after you do the usual tourist things in Beijing try to spend some time away from the big east coast cities and tourism.
 I really liked Chengdu in Sichuan.
 Mostly Chinese tourists and few Westerners.
-It’s always good to know at least a little bit of the language as well.
-25 days ago
+It’s always good to know at least a little bit of the language as well. over 2 years ago

 Your question allows many answers, not necessarily 'where should I go'.
 So after my 3 visits, all in all close to 5 months in China, I will only will answer as to general advise.